radjavi/considition20/README.md

 #### Discoveries 🔎
 The team made two discoveries which significantly boosted our score:
-- Rather than comparing the temperature difference in each building we started to compare the energy supplied
+- Rather than comparing the temperature difference in each building we started to compare the energy supplied.
 - Instead of maintaining a building as soon as the health dropped below a certain hardcoded threshold we decided to only maintain the building when the health threshold was reached in combination with declining happiness.
-There was no need to maintain a building until the happiness was decreasing which significantly lowered our carbon footprint which resulted in a higher final score.
+There was no need to maintain a building until the happiness was decreasing which significantly lowered our costs.
+This ultimately resulted in a higher final score.

 ### Difficulties During the Competition 🤔